erichseamon/RFclimatePaper/README.md

 /climatology.
 Base climatology for the iPNW.

-- Contains .csv files that represent climatological mean values, at a monthly, county level, for all years from 1989 to 2015.
+- Contains .csv files that represent climatological base values, at a monthly, county level, for all years from 1989 to 2015.
 Each file is structured in the following format:

   - <state>_<year>_ipnw_summary.
 Example: Idaho_1989_ipnw_summary

 /counties.
 County shapefiles.

+ - Contains six files:

    - UScounties.zip.
 Zip file which expands into a shapefile of US counties.
    - UScounties_conus.zip.
 Zip file which expands into a shapefile of coterminous US counties
    - counties_fips.csv.
 Zip file which expands into a shapefile of US counties, with fips.
    - threestate_palouse.zip.
 Zip file which expands into a shapefile of the inland Pacific Northwest palouse agricultural counties.
    - threestate_southernID.zip.
 Zip file which expands into a shapefile of the southern Idaho agricultural region counties.
    - threestate_willamette.zip.
 Zip file which expands into a shapefile of the willamette valley agricultural region counties.

 /states.
 State shapefiles.